 The most common combinations of segment markings are "shared read-only" and "exclusive writable".
 When a number of virtual machines are mapped to a shared-read-only segment, every virtual machine sees exactly the same segment in z/VM's real storage and none of them can modify it.
-With exclusive-writable, every virtual machine has its own copy of the segment-but before making the copied segment accessible to the virtual machine, CP initializes it from the contents of the segment that was originally saved.
+With exclusive-writable, every virtual machine has its own copy of the segmentbut before making the copied segment accessible to the virtual machine, CP initializes it from the contents of the segment that was originally saved.

-In the context of Linux on System z, there are two types of saved segment provided by z/VM: the Discontiguous Saved Segment and the Named Saved System1.
+In the context of Linux on System z, there are two types of saved segment provided by z/VM: the Discontiguous Saved Segment and the Named Saved System.
+The third type of segment, the segment space, is not directly supported by Linux at this time and will not be discussed in this paper.